bantolov/RhetosWorkshop/Day4/day4.md

   and new custom generated files could be added (for example, a generated TypeScript classes for all entities).
 * Testing & debugging

-TODO: Documentation for "other code generators", at least an overview of available plugin interfaces.
+TODO: Overview of additional code generator plugin types (issue #310)

 Assignment: